luraess/parallel-gpu-workshop-JuliaCon21/README.md

 3. From VS Code, follow the [instructions from the documentation](https://www.julia-vscode.org/docs/stable/gettingstarted/) to get started.

 ### Packages installation
 Now that you launched Julia, you should be in the [Julia REPL].
-You need to ensure all the packages you need to be installed before using them.
+You need to ensure all the packages you need are installed before using them.
 To do so, enter the [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) by typing `]`.
 Then, `instantiate` the project which should trigger the download of the packages (`st` lists the package status).
 Exit the Pkg mode with `Ctrl-c`:
 ```julia-repl
 julia> ]